 From the increasing regulatory environment to the rapid explosion of information, businesses are creating more content while trying to comply with more rules.
 Not only is there more information, but the formats in which that information is created, managed and stored continue to change.
-Today, a RIM policy cannot simply cover traditional physical and electronic documents.
-It must also encompass email, instant messages and social media, as well as where that information is kept, from filing cabinets to file shares, the cloud and mobile devices.
+Today, a RIM program cannot simply cover traditional physical and electronic documents.
+RIM compliance also mandates that it must also encompass email, instant messages and social media, as well as where that information is kept, from filing cabinets to file shares, the cloud and mobile devices.

 Organizations that do not comply with regulations could face hefty fines or litigation and may even be putting their information at risk of being breached, which can lead to reputation damage and loss of shareholder value.
 A recent survey by OnePoll revealed that 86.55% of respondents were “not at all likely” or “not very likely” to continue to do business with a company after a data breach.
 Additionally, stock prices tend to fall an average of 5% once a data breach is disclosed.